ats-lang/ATS-CodeBook/RECIPE/Hangman3/README.md

 This example gives an implementation of the Hangman game for two independent players, who communicate with each other through two untyped uni-directional channels.
-The difficulty in programming with such untyped channels naturally motivates the needed for typed channels where the types classifying channels are often referred to as session types.
+The difficulty in programming with such untyped channels naturally motivates the need for typed channels where the types classifying channels are often referred to as session types.

+Player0 should start first, choosing a word and then sending out its length.
+Player1 is given 6 chances to guess the word chosen by Player0.
+As the communication between Player0 and Player1 is based on a simple web service, they can play on any two machines that have access to the Internet.

 Happy programming in ATS!!!